-Access control: Procedures and system capabilities that limit or detect access to critical system components in order to guard against loss of system integrity, availability, confidentiality and accountability.
+Access Control: Procedures and system capabilities that limit or detect access to critical system components in order to guard against loss of system integrity, availability, confidentiality, and accountability.

-Physical security: Measures and procedures that prevent corruption of data and disruption of the voting process at the polling place.
+Physical Security: Measures and procedures that prevent disruption of the voting process at the polling place and corruption of data.

-Software security: Standards that address the installation of software, including firmware, in the voting system and the protection against malicious software.
+Software Security: Standards that address the installation of software, including firmware, in the voting system and the protection against malicious software.